 Snapshot of Brenau University

 Founded in 1878, Brenau University annually reaches about 3,500 students in graduate and undergraduate studies on campuses and online.
 Located in Gainesville, Georgia, the comprehensive, liberal arts-based institution includes the residential Women’s College.
-It also operates coeducational campuses in Gainesville, Augusta, Kings Bay, Norcross and Fairburn as well as a new campus in Jacksonville, Florida.
+It also operates coeducational campuses in Gainesville, Augusta, Norcross and Fairburn as well as a new campus in Jacksonville, Florida.

 Brenau ranks consistently as one of the top higher education values in the Southeast in the U.S. News & World Report guidebook, America’s Best Colleges, and The Princeton Review.
 Several publications have ranked Brenau in top workplaces listings.
 U. S. News also placed Brenau in national listings for top online graduate programs in teacher education and named it Georgia’s number one comprehensive university in the publication’s “Best for Veterans” listing.